aromanino/responseinterceptor/README.md

 The function "fn" defined as "fn(content,contentType,request,callback)" is the function that should be executed and called by responseinterceptor when the response is intercepted.

-"interceptOnFly" function is defined as bellow interceptOnFly(req,res,callback):
+"interceptOnFly" function is defined as bellow: interceptOnFly(req,res,callback)
 *   req  : An object containing the original "req" express request
 *   res  : An object containing the original "res" express response to intercept
 *   fn   : The function "fn" defined as "fn(content,contentType,request,callback)" is the function that should be executed